Quantifying the Persona Effect in LLM Simulations: Robustness Test

 \section{Robustness Test}

-For ~\citet{kumar_designing_2021} and ANES, we perform a set of robustness checks.
-Specifically, we swap the order of the persona variables in the prompt five times (Order 1-5) or use GPT-4 to come up with five different paraphrases of the prompt template that are meant to have the same semantics (Semantics 1-5).
+For ~\citet{kumar_designing_2021} and ANES, we conduct a set of robustness checks.
+Specifically, we alter the order of the persona variables in the prompt across five configurations (Order 1-5) or use GPT-4 to come up with five distinct paraphrases of the prompt template, each intended to maintain the same semantic meaning (Semantics 1-5).
 The results are shown in Table \ref{tab:robustness}.
-While there are variations between each Order or Semantics setting, the variations are very small.
+While there are variations between each Order or Semantics setting, the variations are minimal.